What Other Parents Are Reading

 I've heard the term "elective surgery," but I'm not sure what it means.
 Is it just a procedure that you choose to get, like a nose job?

-Though the name "elective" might imply that this type of surgery is optional, that's not always the case.
+The name "elective" might imply that this type of surgery is optional, but that's not always the case.
 An elective procedure is simply one that is planned in advance, rather than one that's done in an emergency situation.

 Another category is an urgent procedure.
-This is something that must be done that day or possibly the next day (for example, an appendectomy).
+This is something that usually must be done that day (for example, an appendectomy).

 If your child is scheduled for elective surgery, you should receive instructions from your doctor about how to prepare and what to expect.
 You might consider asking questions such as:

-- Does my child need to take any special medicines before the operation, and should he or she continue taking regular medications up until the day of surgery?
+- Does my child need to take any special medicines before the operation, and should he or she continue taking regular medicines up until the day of surgery?

-- What kind of anesthesia will my child receive?
+- What kind of anesthesia will my child get?

-- Will he or she need to be on a breathing machine during or after the surgery?
+- Will my child need to be on a breathing machine during or after the surgery?

 - How will my child feel after the operation?
 Will pain medication be needed?